Project Staircase

 - Amal (Somali), Somali Refugee Centre (SRC)

-Being given the opportunity to be trained and empowered to run a Gender-Based Violence program in my community filled me with a strong sense of responsibility and purpose.
+Being given the opportunity to be trained and empowered to run a Gender-Based Violence program in my community has filled me with a strong sense of responsibility and purpose.
 Creating a safe space to talk openly about Gender-Based Violence helps break the silence, reduce stigma, and raise awareness within the community.
-This experience increased my confidence and motivation, strengthening my belief that informed voices can inspire change and support those who may feel unheard.
-It is not only about sharing knowledge, but also about listening, empathy, and collective reflection.
+This experience has increased my confidence and motivation by strengthening my belief that informed voices can inspire change and support those who may feel unheard.
+It is not only about sharing knowledge but also about listening, having empathy, and doing collective reflection.

 I hope for continued open conversations, stronger support systems, and a community where Gender-Based Violence can be prevented through awareness, education, and collective action.